rdturnermtl/mlpaper/README.rst

 Output from regression demo
 ---------------------------

-Benchmark tools can also be applied to a regression problem with:
+The `mlpaper` package can also be applied to a regression problem with:

 .. code:: python